Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Assumptions-and-Evaluation.md

 NormaltestResult(statistic=array([ 25.3995098]), pvalue=array([  3.05187348e-06]))
 ```

 Fails!
-The residuals are not normally distributed, statistically speaking that is.
-This is a key assumption of Linear Regression and we have violated it.
+The residuals are not Normally distributed, statistically speaking that is.
+This is a key assumption of linear regression and we have violated it.

 ### Takeaway
 The high-leverage points not only act as outliers, they also greatly affect our model's ability to generalize and our confidence in the model itself.

 ### Solutions
 1. Explore the data to understand why these data points exist.
 Are they true data points or mistakes of some kind?
-2. Consider imputing or removing them if truly outliers but have good reason to do so
+2. Consider imputing or removing them if outliers but only if you have good reason to do so
 3. Consider a more robust loss function (e.g. Huber)
 4. Consider a more robust algorithm (e.g. RANSAC)